SuavecitoInc/netsuite-suitescript-2.x/src/MapReduceScripts/README.md

 ## OOS NOTIFICATION

 > The script will create a search of all items with no date set in <em>MW OOS Notification Date Added</em> field.
 It will then check <em>Inventory Location Qty Available</em> .
 If the location qty available is 0, it will then set the <em>MW OOS Notification Date Added</em> field with the current date / time and add the item to the email notification being sent.
+This script depends on the custom item field: <em>custitem_sp_oos_notification_date_mw</em>.

 ## OOS NOTIFICATION RESET

 > The script will create a search of all items with a date set in <em>MW Assembly Notification Date Added</em> field.
 It will then check for <em>Inventory Location Qty Available</em>.
 If there is location quantity available, the item is considered in stock.
 The script will clear the <em>MW OOS Notification Date Added</em> field.
+This script depends on the custom item field: <em>custitem_sp_oos_notification_date_mw</em>.